 After posting the above material, we received a message from a visitor to The Zoo Fence asking if

 The Simple Way as we present it here is simply another word for pantheism.
 Below is our response.
-We admit it may simply be the thing said above said again.
+We admit this may simply be the thing said above said again.
 If so, please feel free to skip it by clicking here.

 According to the dictionary, pantheism defines God as the transcendent reality of which the material or astronomical universe, which includes mankind, is a manifestation.
 For us, that description of the Divine is too limited.

 What we call The Simple Way starts from the assumption that if God is Infinite, then God is all there is.
 For us, that leads to two inescapable conclusions: There is no thing but God, and whatever there is, is God.

 So, God is wholly the Universe, by which we mean not just the

 material or astronomical universe, but whatever there is anywhere anytime anyhow, in its entirety.
 Just so, God is not only the Universe Itself, but wholly every apparent aspect of the Universe.
 Further, because God is Infinite, every apparent aspect of the Universe, like, say, you and me, and whatever else may be anytime anywhere anyhow, is itself the entirety of the Universe.
 That is, Infinity, being infinite and indivisible, takes Itself in Its entirety wherever or whenever or however it is, so every thing (however defined) is entirely It.
 No exceptions — no where, no when, no how.